-5 Effective Exercises to Get a Hard Abdomen
+Five Effective Exercises to Get Rock Hard Abs

 However, the main reason why people don’t see results has nothing to do with their diet or exercise routine.
-These are obviously part of the process, but the most important aspect when it comes to getting a hard abdomen is one’s mental attitude.
+These are obviously part of the process, but the most important aspect when it comes to getting hard abs is your mental attitude.

 Focus on a goal

 The first thing you have to do is:

 - Decide what it is that you want and what you have to do to achieve it

 - Reassure yourself and reiterate that you’re ready to do it

 - Establish goals that you want to reach

 - Look to the future, visualize yourself achieving your goals.
 Believe in yourself!

 Seeing thousands of diets online, in magazines, and hearing about them from friends is nothing new.
 The problem with these diets is that the majority of them lack macronutrients, meaning: proteins, carbohydrates and fats.
 Because of this, the body starts to experience deficiencies.